Invariant monotone coupling need not exist: The mass-transport principle and ends

-To prove it, first observe that the invariance of ${\cal R}$ implies that $f$ is also diagonally invariant.
-This implies that $f(o,x)=f(x^{-1}o,x^{-1}x)=f(x^{-1},o)$ and this finishes the proof since inversion is a bijection.
+To prove it, first observe that the invariance of $\mathcal{ R}$ implies that $f$ is also diagonally invariant.
+This implies that $f(o,x)=f(x^{-1}o,x^{-1}x)=f(x^{-1},o)$, and this finishes the proof since inversion is a bijection.

 This means that in order to show that a random process with a given property cannot be invariant, it is enough to show that the property in question allows us to define a mass transport contradicting the above equality.
+We emphasize that it is important here that we mean invariant processes on a Cayley graph and not just on a graph which has a transitive group of automorphism.
+The notion of an ``end'' in a tree, which we are about to define, will also lead to an example where the obvious generalization of the mass transport principle to an arbitrary transitive graph fails.

+From now until Section~\ref{s.szam}, the base graph is always $T_3$, the $3$-regular tree.
+If $v$ is a vertex, then $J(v)$ will denote the set of edges for which $v$ is one of the endpoints.